damianpumar/MyResume/src/content/courses/frontend-testing.md

 > 🏋🏼 The work modality will be with [https://www.codescouts.academy/blog/mob-programming/](https://www.codescouts.academy/blog/mob-programming/)

-> 💡Opional: Each class will be recorded and uploaded to the Codescouts Campus automatically at the end of each session (private workspace for you) So students can review the classes, or see them if they have not been able to attend → [https: //campus.codescouts.Academy/] (https://campus.codescouts.academy/)
+> 💡Optional: Each class will be recorded and uploaded to the Codescouts Campus automatically at the end of each session (private workspace for you) So students can review the classes, or see them if they have not been able to attend → [https: //campus.codescouts.academy/] (https://campus.codescouts.academy/)

 # 📋 Agenda

 ## 1️⃣ Day 1 - Logic or component test 🤔

 - 🤝 Presentation → ⏲️**10min**
-- 🤲 Enter the Explanation course of the 5 -day agenda → ⏲️**10min**
+- 🤲 Enter the Explanation course agenda → ⏲️**10min**
 - 📕 Theory → ⏲️**30min**
   - 🤔 What do we look for with the Testing Frontend?
   - 🦿 Types of tests, review of the testing pyramid.